Florida–Georgia football rivalry: 1949

-The post–World War II 1940s were a tough slog for the Florida Gators.
-Coached by Raymond Wolf, the Gators' collection of recent high school graduates and returning war veterans suffered the indignity of four consecutive losing seasons—the lowest point in the history of the Gators football program, ironically remembered by the close-knit players as the "Golden Era."
-But there were still stars and bright moments; Wolf's 1949 Florida Gators were led by senior lineman Jimmy Kynes and running back Chuck Hunsinger.
-Given little chance by anyone to beat coach Wally Butts' Georgia Bulldogs in Jacksonville, Kynes inspired his two-way linemen to their outstanding effort of the season, stopping the Bulldogs' running game on defense, and blocking for Hunsinger on offense.
+The post–World War II 1940s were unsuccessful years for the Florida Gators.
+Coached by Raymond Wolf, the Gators' collection of recent high school graduates and returning war veterans played four consecutive losing seasons, a record low point in the history of the Gators football program, ironically remembered by the close-knit players as the "Golden Era."
+But there were still star athletes and historical moments; Wolf's 1949 Florida Gators were led by senior lineman Jimmy Kynes and running back Chuck Hunsinger.
+Despite being considered by media to be underdogs against Wally Butts' Georgia Bulldogs in Jacksonville, Kynes coached his two-way linemen to what was considered their best performance of the season, stopping the Bulldogs' running game on defense, and blocking for Hunsinger on offense.
 Hunsinger rushed eighteen times for 174 yards and three touchdowns, and the Gators won 28–7, breaking a seven-game Georgia winning streak.
-Wolf would be dismissed as Florida's head coach at the end of the season, but on that day in Jacksonville, he was jubilantly carried off the field by his players.
+Wolf would be dismissed as Florida's head coach at the end of the season, but on that day in Jacksonville, he was carried off the field by his players in celebration of their unexpected win.